Before you should even dive into strategies for your website’s search engine optimization, you have to consider your website’s Google indexing.

 Backlinks are when other websites link to a page or pages on your website.
 Quality backlinks are when high-ranking websites link to you.

-Your pages don’t need backlinks to be indexed, but Google will definitely index your page faster the more quality backlinks you have.
+Your pages don’t need backlinks for indexing, but Google will definitely index your page faster the more quality backlinks you have.

 See our seven tips to grow quality backlinks for your website.